Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     +--------------------+--------+---------+--------------+-----------+-----------+------------+----------+

 Notice that:
-  - The <code>VITIS</code> prefixed loops: these are loops automatically labelled by Vitis HLS since none were applied in the source code for them.
+  - The <code>VITIS</code> prefixed loops: these are loops automatically labeled by Vitis HLS since none were applied in the source code for them.
 The other loops did have a label, it's shown in the table.
   - The question marks (?), they denote a metric that cannot be calculated because dependent on scalar input to the function and indeed in this example the matrix size is configurable and latency will vary depending on the size.
-  - The last "Pipeline" colunm indicates if a loop was constrained to process its inputs at each cycle.
+  - The last "Pipeline" column indicates if a loop was constrained to process its inputs at each cycle.
 The simple loops or most inner nested loops are the ones generally "pipelined" automatically by the tool

  As an input to the Cholesky function the user passes the size of the matrix N (in the example we ran it was 64).